 In the 116th Congress, Rep. Webster will continue to serve on the House Committee on Natural Resources and House Transportation and Infrastructure Committee.

 The House Committee on Transportation and Infrastructure

 The House Committee on Transportation and Infrastructure has jurisdiction over all modes of transportation: aviation, maritime and waterborne transportation, highways, bridges, mass transit, and railroads.
 The Committee also has jurisdiction over other aspects of our national infrastructure, such as clean water and waste water management, the transport of resources by pipeline, flood damage reduction, the management of federally owned real estate and public buildings, the development of economically depressed rural and urban areas, disaster preparedness and response, and hazardous materials transportation.
 The Committee’s broad oversight portfolio includes many federal agencies, including the Department of Transportation, the U.S. Coast Guard, Amtrak, the Environmental Protection Agency, the Federal Emergency Management Agency, the General Services Administration, the Army Corps of Engineers, and others.

 As a member of the House Committee on Transportation and Infrastructure, I serve on three subcommittees:

 - The Subcommittee on Water Resources and Environment

 The House Committee on Natural Resources

-The House Committee on Natural Resources considers legislation about American energy production, mineral lands and mining, fisheries and wildlife, public lands, oceans, Native Americans, irrigation and reclamation.
+I serve as the Deputy Republican Leader of the Committee on Natural Resources.
+The committee considers legislation about American energy production, mineral lands and mining, fisheries and wildlife, public lands, oceans, Native Americans, irrigation and reclamation.